bmichini/brewcart/recipes/novemberfest.md

 Oxygenated and pitched yeast ~12 hours after chilling to 50 degF.
 Airlock activity after 24 hours - about 1 bubble per second.

 9 days after pitching yeast, measured gravity was 1.019.
+Noted a slight buttery diacetyl mouthfeel.

+Started diacetyl rest 11 days after pitching yeast.
+Raise temperature by 5 degF per day to 65 degF, and let sit at 65 degF for 2 days.
+Then lower by 5 degF per day to lagering temperature.
+Due to a temperature controller error, accidentally raised the beer temperature from 50 degF to 60 degF in one day.
+Remainder of profile was followed normally.

+Transferred to corny keg 16 days after pitching yeast (when at 45 degF).
+Beer filled almost the entire keg.
+Moved to refrigerator set to 35 degF for lagering.

 ## Tasting Notes